 We can learn that same phenomena with everything we perceive.
 When we learn how to perceive things for what they truly are, we reduce our suffering.

-When we truly realize that the big fat bank account and the big fat ring on our finger and all the things that would society tell us we are supposed to have really do not have the meaning that we thought they had, we suffer less.
+When we truly realize that the big fat bank account and the big fat ring on our finger and all the things that society would tell us we are supposed to have really do not have the meaning that we thought they had, we suffer less.

 When we realize that our age is irrelevant, that our beauty is irrelevant, we suffer less.